FrancesCoronel/personal-website-v3/_posts/2014-05-12-speech-robotics-in-the-workforce.md

 human pharmacists has so far prepared 350,000 doses of medication without a single error.

-Then there’s Baxter.
+Then there's Baxter.
 Meet Baxter everyone.
 And make sure to congratulate him too.
 On February 17 of this year, this \$22,000 robot successfully worked 2,160 straight hours (90 days) in a molding factory in Pennsylvania where he had to grab plastic parts off an assembly line,